Macrometacorp/docs/docs/cep/reference/functions.md

 ### timeLength (Window)

-A sliding time window that, at a given time holds the last window.length events that arrived during last window.time period, and gets updated for every event arrival and expiry.
+A sliding time window that, at a given time holds the last window.length events that arrived during last window.time period, and gets updated for every event arrival and expiration.

 Syntax